noberk/Books-Which-I-Read/docs/How-to-Investing.md

 - words
 - Listening what someone saying you can know who is rich or poor.
 - Words form thoughts, thoughts form realities, and realities become life.
 The primary difference between a rich person and a poor person is the words he or she uses.
 If you want to change a person's external reality, you need to first change that person's internal reality.
 That is done through changing, improving, or updating the words he or she uses.
 If you want to change person's lives, first change their words.
 The good news is that words are free.

+- You can't sell your job, but company dose.